peff74/Arduino-jk-bms/README.md

-# JK-BMS with NimBLE for Arduino
+# Arduino script with NimBLE to monitor JK-BMS

 This project is a modified version of [syssi/esphome-jk-bms](https://github.com/syssi/esphome-jk-bms/), rewritten for Arduino using NimBLE.